 - Add the cooked wood avens and ground elder and fry for three minutes, then add the three cornered leek and fresh sage, mix well.

-- Remove from heat, add coconut butter, vinegar and tahini and mix well, then serve.
+- Remove from heat, add rice, coconut butter, vinegar and tahini and mix well, then serve.